1l2p-dev/spad-fip-gauges/GARMIN/README.md

 I will post here my GARMIN's FIP Gauges.

-# The GARMIN GFC 5000 is the first one.
+# The GARMIN GFC 5000 is the first one
 Its layout is split in half, and obviously works best using two side by side FIP devices.
 Long press on FIP S6 (>>) and S1 (<<) buttons to select left or right part.